SeoulSummit2022/DBforMSA-EN/README.md

 ```
-%Notice% This workshop is intended to understand the advantages of using databases for various purpose, rather than focusing on AWS Services.
-Therefore, various DBs are running on one EC2.
+%Notice% This workshop is intended to understand the advantages of using databases
+for various purpose, rather than focusing on AWS Services.
+Therefore, various DBs are running on one EC2 for this workshop.
 You can use managed database services in AWS to secure HA/DR, Security, Backup & Recovery and Scale.
 ```